jon-bown/blog/_posts/2024-01-14-adversarial-super-bowl.md

 ## SQuAD V2

-Another experiment consisted of fine-tuning ELECTRA small on a slightly larger version of SQuAD called SQuAD v2.
+Another experiment consisted of fine-tuning ELECTRA-small on a slightly larger version of SQuAD called SQuAD v2.
 This version of SQuAD introduces an additional layer of complexity compared to the original.
 While the SQuAD 1.0 consisted solely of questions that had corresponding answers in the associated text passages, SQuAD 2.0 added a new dimension by including questions that do not have answers within the given text.
 This change requires the model not only to extract correct answers but also to discern when no answer is available, a more realistic scenario.
 The inclusion of such unanswerable questions in SQuAD 2.0 represents a substantial challenge and a more comprehensive test of a model's natural language understanding capabilities.
 By fine-tuning ELECTRA on this dataset, I wanted to see if this enhanced its ability to deal with a broader range of question-answering tasks, particularly in distinguishing between answerable and unanswerable queries.

 ## Adversarial QA